 • develop positive relationships with non-parental adult mentors and peers

 • acquire standards-based skills & knowledge in the arts

 • begin to develop their unique artistic voice

 • graduate high school on a path towards post-secondary success

-We support students’ wider, holistic development through partnerships with organizations including College Visions, The Providence Public Schools, and the Rhode Island College School of Social Work, and the College Planning Center of Rhode Island.
+We support students’ wider, holistic development through partnerships with organizations including The Providence Public Schools, the Rhode Island College School of Social Work, and the College Planning Center of Rhode Island.
 All our youth programs are offered free of charge and provide after-school snacks, free bus passes, tutoring, and homework help.

 Artist Mentor Professional Development Program trains and supports the Artist Mentors who volunteer in the Youth Mentorship in the Arts Program to provide, collectively, 4,000 hours of instruction and mentoring in the arts each school year.
 Artist Mentors undergo a rigorous application process, led by New Urban Arts students and staff, which includes essays, artwork samples and one-on-one interviews.
 An intensive professional development program, led by New Urban Arts staff, helps support the development of mentors’ practice throughout the year through monthly meetings, retreats, regular small-group gatherings, and 1:1 coaching & support from Arts Mentoring Fellows.
 Topics include youth development, community arts practice, nonprofit management, and community-building.
 The program is supplemented by guest presentations by artists, educators, and diverse community leaders.